 Students are encouraged to participate in poetry and writing competitions, debating, state and national competitions, excursions, workshops and seminars.
 Students are expected to read a range of texts for course requirements and for personal enjoyment.
-All lessons begin with dedicated personal reading time.

 Particular emphasis is placed on: